 To make the watch even more unique, Omega also replaces the traditional sea-horse on its case-back with the Vancouver 2010 Winter Olympic Games logo featuring “Ilanaaq”, the symbol of the Games.

 Doing a little research on the Internet, I found out that the logo is based on the Canadian Inuit inukshuk, which was for ages used as a kind of direction sign for Arctic people but later became a symbol of friendship, cooperation, and the human spirit.
 Nice.

 Just like all other Divers in the series, this particular watch features a unidirectional rotating bezel and a mandatory helium-escape valve because, like all other Divers, this model has a water resistance rating of respectable 300 meters.

-The only thing really disgusting about the watch is the set of the colored Olympic rings acting as the counterweight of the seconds hand.
+The only disgusting thing about the collection is the set of the colored Olympic rings acting as the counterweight of the second’s hand.
 The rings just draw too much attention to themselves.

 Movement: Omega Co-Axial caliber 2500 (base ETA 2892), automatic, Swiss Made

 Functions: Hours, minutes, central seconds, date

 Case: Stainless steel

 Diameter: 41.25 mm / 36.25 mm

 Height: 12.50 mm